ethereum/zkvm-website/src/content/blog/zk-evm-protocol-integration.md

 ### For Application Developers

-Developers can interact with ZK-EVMs through:
+Developers can interact with zkEVMs through:

 - **Standard Web3 APIs**: No changes to existing dApp code
 - **Enhanced RPC Methods**: New methods for ZK-specific operations